-The results of the stability of vitamin C show that the presence of vitamin E influenced the decay of vitamin C. Figure 15 shows that there were differences between samples with or without vitamin E. From Figure 15, it can be clearly seen that the concentration of vitamin C without vitamin E fell down to 1.2mg/L on the second day.
+The results of the stability of vitamin C show that the presence of vitamin E influenced the decay of vitamin C. It shows that there were differences between samples with or without vitamin E, it can be clearly seen that the concentration of vitamin C without vitamin E fell down to 1.2mg/L on the second day.
 However, in the presence of both vitamins, the decay was also observed, but it was lesser.
 The concentration of vitamin C in the orange juice with vitamin E was 13mg/L in the fifth week.

 As a result, it seems that vitamin E stabilized vitamin C in orange juice at a determined concentration.
 This is because vitamin E delay the oxidation of vitamin C thus, enhances the stability of vitamin C in orange juice.
 The combination of vitamin C with vitamin E makes the orange juice more stable and slower the degradation of orange juice.
-This concluded that orange juice with vitamin E addition is a good way to preserve the vitamin C content during storage (Nagymate and Fodor, 2008).
+This concluded that orange juice with vitamin E addition is a good way to preserve the vitamin C content during storage.
+The stability of vitamin C in different beverages.
+British Food Journal.

-Effect of Temperature on the Stability of Vitamin C in Orange Juice
+Effect of Temperature on The Stability of Vitamin C In Orange Juice

 Vitamin C of fruit juice is readily oxidized and lost depends on the conditions of storage.
 There are studies about the determination of the amounts of vitamin C content in fruit juices under different storage conditions.
-Kabasakalis, Sipadou and Moshatou had done an experiment to determine the rate loss of vitamin C with respect to time and temperature of storage [20].
-A long-life and short-life commercial orange juice 100% without preservatives and fresh orange juice were used for analysis.
-In this experiment, the days before the expiration date were recorded in Table 6 to observe the loss of vitamin C in short-life and long-life orange juice 100% as the expiration date was approached (Kabasakalis, Siopidou and Moshatou, 2000) (Table 6).
+Kabasakalis, Sipadou and Moshatou had done an experiment to determine the rate loss of vitamin C with respect to time and temperature of storage.
+A longlife and short-life commercial orange juice 100% without preservatives and fresh orange juice were used for analysis.
+In this experiment, the days before the expiration date were recorded in Table 3. to observe the loss of vitamin C in short-life and long-life orange juice 100% as the expiration date was approached.